 The Robert Morris Colonials (6-10, 1-0) concluded the non-conference portion of their schedule with more losing streaks (three) than winning streaks (two), but like most mid-majors, a season is seldom won or lost during non-conference play - barring a major injury or two, and/or unforeseen circumstances.

 The Pioneers led for nearly 13 minutes of the first half, but never led by more than five points.
-About five minutes into the game, the intensity picked up for Robert Morris, and they began attacking the basket.
+Eventually, the intensity picked up for Robert Morris, and they began attacking the basket.